KarthikVajja/CSE635_Semester_Long_Project/README.md

 # Hallucination Detection and Prevention
 This repository holds the code for our implementation for a classifier to detect hallucinations in conversational models and an encoder-decoder implementation using contrastive loss to train the model.

-Please refer the pdf in the below link to understand more about our implementation.

 # Hallucination critic